-Started in 1989 the founder, Dr. Linda H. Aiken, established The Center for Health Outcomes and Policy Research (CHOPR) to explore organizational effectiveness in health care with the potential to affect patient outcomes.
+CHOPR Founder and Director, Dr. Linda H. Aiken, established The Center for Health Outcomes and Policy Research, in 1989, to explore organizational effectiveness in health care with the potential to affect patient outcomes.

 Study after study, says Aiken, “shows that the greatest single major change a hospital could make [to ensure quality care] would be to improve the nursing environment.”